Esteban de Dorantes: Death accounts

-When Estevanico was within a day's journey of Cíbola, he sent a messenger ahead to announce his arrival.
-When informed of Estevanico's impending visit, the chief of the first village angrily ordered the messenger to leave and threatened to kill anyone who came back.
-Estevanico seemed unconcerned by these threats and proceeded to Cíbola.
+When Esteban was within a day's journey of Cíbola, he sent a messenger ahead to announce his arrival.
+When informed of Esteban's impending visit, the chief of the first village angrily ordered the messenger to leave and threatened to kill anyone who came back.
+Esteban seemed unconcerned by these threats and proceeded to Cíbola.
 When the party arrived, the villagers took their trade goods and held them overnight without food or water.
-One of the Indians who had been with Estevanico's party managed to escape and hide nearby.
-The next morning he saw the men of Cíbola chasing Estevanico and shooting arrows at him.
+One of the Indians who had been with Esteban's party managed to escape and hide nearby.
+The next morning he saw the men of Cíbola chasing him and shooting arrows at him.
 He did not see what happened to the African, but others in his party were killed.
 The hidden Indian hurried to tell Fray Marcos what he had witnessed.

 Upon hearing the news of the attack, Fray Marcos hurried forward.
 Soon he met two more Sonorans from the advance party who were wounded and bloodstained.
-They did not know for certain the fate of Estevanico but they assumed he was dead.
+They did not know for certain the fate of Esteban but they assumed he was dead.
 After hearing this, De Niza quickly returned to New Spain and wrote an account of his expedition for the viceroy.
-In his Relacíon, he reported on the death of Estevanico at Hawikuh as related to him by members of the African's party.
+In his Relacíon, he reported on the death of Esteban at Hawikuh as related to him by members of the African's party.

-A year later, a much larger Spanish expedition led by Francisco Vázquez de Coronado reached the pueblo where Estevanico was reported killed.
+A year later, a much larger Spanish expedition led by Francisco Vázquez de Coronado reached the Pueblo where Esteban was reported killed.
 In August 1540, he wrote to the viceroy that "the death of the negro is perfectly certain because many of the things which he wore have been found."
-He also wrote that the inhabitants of the Zuni pueblo where he died had killed Estevanico because he was a "bad man" who killed and assaulted their women.
+He also wrote that the inhabitants of the Zuni pueblo where he died had killed Esteban because he was a "bad man" who killed and assaulted their women.

-Other contemporary accounts of Estevanico's death are known.
+Other contemporary accounts of Esteban's death are known.
 Pedro de Castañeda de Nájera, a chronicler of the Coronado expedition, wrote that the men of Cibola killed him because they were offended when he asked them for turquoise and women.
-Hernando Alarcon, also a member of the expedition, was told that when Estevanico bragged that he had numerous armed followers nearby, the chiefs of Cibola killed him before he could reveal their location to his followers.
-Sancho Dorantes de Carranza, the grandson of Andrés Dorantes de Carranza, wrote that Estevanico was "shot through with arrows like a Saint Sebastian."
+Hernando Alarcon, also a member of the expedition, was told that when Esteban bragged that he had numerous armed followers nearby, the chiefs of Cibola killed him before he could reveal their location to his followers.
+Sancho Dorantes de Carranza, the grandson of Andrés Dorantes de Carranza, wrote that Esteban was "shot through with arrows like a Saint Sebastian."

-Modern historians have advanced other theories to explain Estevanico's death.
+Modern historians have advanced other theories to explain Esteban's death.
 Roberts and Roberts have suggested that Estevanico, who wore owl feathers and carried a medicine-man's gourd, may have been seen by the Zuni as impersonating a medicine man, which they punished by death.
 Others theorize that he may have resembled an evil sorcerer who existed in the Zuni religion, the "Chakwaina" kachina."